toa-io/toa/runtime/cli/readme.md

 </dd>
 </dl>

-> Note that your `localhost` it is accessible from the container as `host.docker.internal`.
+> Note that your `localhost` it is accessible from a container as `host.docker.internal`.

 ### env